Adeniyikayodee/m-store/README.md

 * backend: npm run app
 ### THERE IS A PROBLEM WITH THE FRONTEND DISPLAY!
 I WILL FIX IT SOON, LOL

-### Actually, the frontend isn't lit, but I gat you!
-LOL

-See yah!!!